-Incubations were conducted in vials containing either PFOA, PFOS, or PFHxS, with pure cultures of A6 and A6 enrichment cultures.
+During Phase I, incubations were conducted in vials containing either PFOA, PFOS, or perfluorohexanesulphonic acid (PFHxS), with pure cultures of A6 and A6 enrichment cultures.
 Incubations were conducted with these cultures while oxidizing NH4+ and reducing Fe(III).
 The parent compound, potential degradation intermediates, as well as end products including F-, SO42- for PFOS and PFHxS, and acetate were tracked over time.
 A6 numbers in both cultures and change in the microbial community of the enrichment culture were tracked, as well as the expression of genes for key oxygenases and dehalogenases, that are thought to play a role in the degradation of these PFAS.
 These incubations allowed for a careful monitoring of the expression of the rdhA (reductive dehalogenase homolog) and FceA (fluoroacetate dehalogenase homolog) genes.
 It was decided to use initial concentrations of ~ 10 mg/L, which is substantially lower than the 100 mg/L used previously, but still allowed for tracking of fluoride produced.